-Thousands of hardworking professionals come to the U.S. every year for licensure or certification, and a handful will attempt to do so with degrees issued by so-called diploma mills or by using documents which are fraudulent.
-By instituting and enforcing rigorous documentation policies, licensing and regulatory boards can select qualified candidates, minimize fraud and protect the integrity of the screening process.
+By instituting and enforcing rigorous documentation policies, licensing and regulatory boards can select qualified candidates, minimize fraud, and protect the integrity of the screening process.
 Documents should be received directly from verified academic institutions or other recognized organizations and authenticated by authorized officials.
 All translated documents must be accompanied by sealed copies of official academic records.

 The WES Credential Evaluation Process

-- Licensing and regulatory bodies refer candidates with international credentials to WES for credential evaluation.
+- Licensing and regulatory bodies refer candidates with international academic credentials to WES to apply for a credential evaluation.

-- After WES receives all required documents and fees, evaluators with area-specific expertise verify the status of the credentialing institutions and the authenticity of the credentials.
+- Once WES has received all required documents, an evaluation specialist with region-specific expertise will verify the status of the institution(s) that issued the academic credentials and the authenticity of the credentials.

-- WES measures the credentials against U.S. standards and converts credit hours and grades on a 4.0 scale.
+- WES evaluates the candidate’s credentials according to admissions requirements, education levels, institution types, and objectives of academic programs.
+WES then measures the credentials against U.S. or Canadian standards and converts credit hours and grades on a 4.0 scale.